 - Attach a copy of the tax lien notice, Form 668(Y) (item 9), you want to remove from your credit report.
 If you don’t have it, provide whatever information you do have so the IRS can identify the notice of federal tax lien you want to remove.
 Note that the IRS may have filed more than one tax lien notice.

 - Specify if the tax debt that triggered the tax lien is open, released, or unknown (item 10).

 - Give a reason for requesting the withdrawal of the tax lien notice (item 11).
-If the reason is the tax lien has already been released, check the last box.
+If your reason is that the IRS already released your tax lien, check the last box.
 Include a detailed explanation of why you think the IRS should remove the notice and attach any documents that support your claim (item 12).
-Make sure you write “see attached” in the box if you are providing additional documents.
+Make sure you write “see attached” in the box if you’re providing additional documents.

 - Sign and date the document.

-Step 3: Attach a short letter to the form that authorizes the IRS to send a copy of your tax lien notice release to any credit-reporting agency, financial institution, or creditor you want to inform.
+Step 3: Attach a short letter to the form authorizing the IRS to send a copy of your tax lien notice release to any credit-reporting agency, financial institution, or creditor you want to inform.
 This is important.
 Without this authorization, the IRS cannot share the information with other institutions.